-- Advertisements in the two locals papers, the Rocky Mountain Outlook and the Bow Valley Crag and Canyon.
+- Advertisements the local newspaper, the Rocky Mountain Outlook

 In a small town like Banff, word-of-mouth is still one of the best ways to find a place.
 Tell everyone you meet you’re looking to rent, and have them spread the word.
 Some landlords won’t advertise their rentals, preferring instead to rent to someone they know, or someone recommended to them.

 Some real estate agents in Banff also manage rental properties, and it’s worth it to check with each if they have anything available, or if they maintain a waiting list.
 You’ll be asked to show proof of employment in Banff to ensure you meet the need-to-reside, and many require references from past landlords before showing properties.
 To ensure a smooth process, have contact information from past landlords available when you’re looking for an apartment.

 Many businesses in town have housing available for staff, and this is generally the best way to find a place to live when you’re new to town.
 They’re often less expensive than renting on your own and most staff accommodations are already furnished.
 When applying for a job, ask about the availability of staff housing.

 The Town is developing a plan that proposes about 250 homes in a complex at the entrance to the town of Banff on Banff Avenue.
 Work is underway to determine feasibility of a roadway, unit size, parking requirements, etc.

 Banff Housing Corporation